jprochazk/hebi4/site/docs/guide.md

 let v = nil
 ```

-Each variable must have both a name and a value. `let` without value is a syntax error:
+Variables must have both a name and a value. `let` without value is a syntax error:

 ```
 $ hebi4 -e 'let v'